oceanbrowser/whatsnew-ob3-io/site/index.md

 - you can use the link button in the OB3 sidebar to obtain a URL pointing to specific content in a document (for example a specific discussion or heading, ie a deep link).
 Fixed a bug where this UX element would not hide after use.

+- update cut paste logic when used to cut a list item (or items) from within a list and paste as paragraph.
+Previously would "alias" the pasted paragraph instead of pasting it which we do not support.

 ### Sharing and Permissions design update

 ![image-20230815130213971](index.assets/image-20230815130213971.png)